-There are some definite advantages to playing the travel hacking “game” in “2-player mode”, and you can still play even if one spouse is a stay at home mom (or dad).
+There are some definite advantages to signing up for cards in “2-player mode”, and you can still take part even if one spouse is a stay at home mom (or dad).
 Stay at home mom income can be reported as the total household income (in most cases).
 If your situation is more complicated, you may want to double check.

 Hopefully this helps all the stay at home moms and stay at home dads out there who still want to get lots of travel bonuses from credit cards!